 (Hillsboro, Ore.) – Fourteen non-profit organizations received funding from the Hillsboro Arts & Culture Endowment and celebrated during a virtual award event on September 30, 2020.
 The Hillsboro Arts & Culture Endowment was established to create a long-term stable source of funds for local artists and cultural organizations.
 Since 2015, the Endowment has provided funding awards to two individual artists doing community projects as well as every nonprofit arts and cultural organization in the city.

-For 2019, with the growth of the fund, the Hillsboro Arts & Culture Council chose to divide the awards equally among all of the arts and cultural non-profit organizations based in Hillsboro.
-Each of the recipients received $563, including:
+For 2020, with the growth of the fund, the Hillsboro Arts & Culture Council chose to divide the awards equally among all of the arts and cultural non-profit organizations based in Hillsboro.
+Each of the recipients received $746, up from $563 the previous year, including: